Bushmen of the Kalahari: The Ancient Way of Life

 What is the impact of tourism on the Bushmen?

-Can I stay and live with them?
+Can I stay to live with them?

 How can I help the Bushmen?

-Diving Deeper: What Else Can You Learn?
+Immersion in Depth: What Else Can You Learn?

 This is an experience that makes you rethink your own life and values.
-To appreciate simplicity, resilience, and deep connection with all living things.
+To appreciate simplicity, resilience, and a deep connection with all living things.

 Are You Ready for the Adventure?